Until recently the tiny house movement was still in its fledgling stage, at least from a mainstream perspective.

 You can own one of these beauties for $58,000 but top-of-the-line models can be as much as $110,000.
 Completely custom-built designs are also a possibility.

 Inside the Pinafore

-If you know what you want, though, it’s a fair bet they’ll be able to build it for you—and do it within your budget; past projects have ranged in value from $20,000 to the $100,000 Craftsman model we showed you a while back.
+If you know what you want, it’s a fair bet Molecule Tiny Homes will be able to build it for you—and do so within your budget.
+Past projects have ranged in value from $20,000 to the $100,000 Craftsman model we showed you a while back.

 The Dormer Loft Cottage from Molecule

-10. Leaf House
+10. Tiny Smart House

 Did we miss your favorite builder?
 Please comment below and let us know!
-Also, remember we have a growing number of builders you can search in our tiny house builder directory.
+Also, remember we have a growing number of builders you can search for in our tiny house builder directory.